Why should my business consider private and direct connections to Oracle Cloud?

 In some cases, using FastConnect connections to transfer data between on-premises systems and Oracle Cloud can give significant cost benefits by reducing egress charges for moving data out of the cloud.
 Typically the cost of moving data into the cloud is close to zero.

-There are over 400 Console Connect PoPs around the world with SLAs from both Oracle and PCCW Global, ensuring reliability and performance with flexible port capacities up to 10G also available in select data centres.
+More than 900 data centres worldwide are now Console Connect Enabled ensuring reliability and performance with flexible port capacities up to 10G also available in select data centres.
 Dedicated connectivity also gives you much more flexibility, with multiple connection speeds and delivery options available in order to support a wide range of scenarios.

-You can currently use Console Connect to directly access Oracle Cloud Infrastructure FastConnect instances in Seoul, Sydney and Tokyo, with London coming online soon.
+You can currently use Console Connect to directly access Oracle Cloud Infrastructure FastConnect instances in multiple regions around the world.

 How to connect to Oracle Cloud using Console Connect